abstractking/VEC.artt/DEPLOYMENT.md

 2. **Connex Driver Errors**

-   If you see errors related to Connex driver, check that the browser polyfills are properly loaded and the patching scripts are correctly applied.
+   If you see errors related to Connex driver:
+   - Check browser polyfills are loaded
+   - Verify patching scripts were applied
+   - Look for missing Node.js module errors

 ## Deployment Commands